 What happens if you don’t have enough data to train a model or most of the transactions for a customer segment are in fact breaches?
 The model won’t accurately detect or predict non-compliant behavior.
-Rules-based analytics are still useful in identifying non-compliant activity when you are clear what the compliance requirements are and they are not driven by behavior.
+Rules-based analytics are still useful in identifying non-compliant activity when you are clear about what the compliance requirements are and they are not driven by behavior.
 An example of this is when a bank needs to report to the regulators when they accept or transmit funds about a certain amount.

 So what’s the best approach?
 It may be best to fuse the two approaches using a scoring engine.
-Then, based on the score, a decision is made to block the activity (possibly in real-time), investigate or continue monitoring.
+Then, based on the score, a decision is made to block the activity (possibly in real-time), investigate, or continue monitoring.

 This allows both approaches to work together, which may be better than just using one or the other.
-Applying rules and advanced models together ensures that false-positives will be much lower.
+Applying rules and advanced models together ensures that false positives will be much lower.
 If you have a workflow and case management platform, then it is a good idea to feed the results of investigations back into the learning models for continuous improvement.

 Adding Advanced Analytics to Your Compliance Program

 Anomaly detection identifies items, events or behaviors that do not conform to an expected pattern or historical trend.
-When enhanced with context, such as segmentation, the ability to identify fraudulent transactions increases and in many cases, reduces the number of false-positives.
+When enhanced with context, such as segmentation, the ability to identify fraudulent transactions increases and in many cases, reduces the number of false positives.
 Examples of what anomaly detection models may identify include: